rsksmart/rsk-powhsm/docs/heartbeat.md

 ## Heartbeat and attestation

-Just like the attestation process, the heartbeat feature makes use of the Ledger Nano S endorsement mechanism to prove to the end user a given state of the device and its running applications.
-Nevertheless, and as opposed to the attestation process, the heartbeat feature itself does not include the chain of certification all the way up to the manufacturer (Ledger itself), but rather leverages the previously generated attestation process artifacts for this purpose.
+Just like the attestation process, the heartbeat feature makes use of the Hardware Abstraction Layer's endorsement mechanism to prove to the end user a given state of the device and its running applications.
+Nevertheless, and as opposed to the attestation process, the heartbeat feature itself does not include the chain of certification all the way up to the manufacturer, but rather leverages the previously generated attestation process artifacts for this purpose.
 For more details about this and the attestation process, see [the attestation documentation](./attestation.md).